Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   CV inputs are processed only after the device has reached "Ready".

 - The boxed controls are the Eagan Matrix Recirculator.
-  The labels change to reflect the current preset's Recirculator type and the appropriate R1-R4 and Recirculator Mix (R5).
+  The labels on the knobs change to reflect the current preset's Recirculator type and the appropriate R1-R4 and Recirculator Mix (R5) assignments.
+  When you see a number next a knob, it means that the corresponding pedal is assigned to that parameter.
+(You can change pedal assignments using the **Pedal 1** and **Pedal 2** modules.)

+  The left light button enables and disables the recirculator.
+When lit the recirculator is active.
+  Recirculator on/off is global and doesn't change between presets.
-  The indicator light button reflects the use of Extended (half-sample rate) computation.
+  The right light button reflects the use of Extended (half-sample rate) computation.
   You can toggle extended computation on and off by clicking the light button.

   You can temporarily change the Recirculator type in the **Recirculator** menu.
   Changes in recirculator type and extended mode are not saved.